Springfield hail roof repair cost

 | Sep 15, 2025 | 1" |

-What should I do about door-to-door roofing contractors after a hail storm?
+What should I do if a roofing contractor shows up at my door after a hail storm?

 Full claim guide for SpringfieldStill unsure what you'll pay out of pocket?